KuligKamil/mongodb-project-workshop/README.md

 ## Comparison solution for using Python with MongoDB

-We want to use mongodb for fast prototype, fast deliver, high Developer Experience and use FastAPI asynchronously.
+We want to have integration with Pydantic models, bcs we like Pydantic & FastAPI is based on it.

-FastAPI is awesoooome <3
+We would like to try asynchronous option with FastAPI.

 We would like to use async framework for better performance & scalability.